jawee/VsVim-wiki/Settings-Reference.md

 Authoritative information can found in the source code for [setting names](https://github.com/jaredpar/VsVim/blob/master/Src/VimCore/VimSettingsInterface.fs) and [their defaults](https://github.com/jaredpar/VsVim/blob/master/Src/VimCore/VimSettings.fs).

+For compatibility reasons, if you do not have any rc file, VsVim will uses prefer settings configured by Visual Studio such as tab and space settings.
+However, if you do have an rc file, VsVim will prefer the settings configured in that file or it's own vim-compatible defaults (such as tab stops of 8).
+To have both an rc file and yet continue to let Visual Studio settings override VsVim settings, use `vsvim_useeditordefaults` (see [Defaults for Settings](Defaults-for-Settings) for more details).
 ### Global Settings
 * `vsvim_autocmd` - toggle - enable running auto commands (also requires `novsvim_useeditordefaults`), see [AutoCmd Support](AutoCmd-support)
 * `backspace` - string